John Brice III: Early life

 John was born in Annapolis and was one of the sons of John Brice, Jr. and Sara (Howard) Brice.
 Like many fellow Marylanders, he attended Clare College, Cambridge, and studied law at the Middle Temple in London, being admitted to both in November 1757.
 He was back in Annapolis by June 1761, where he continued his legal studies.
 He married Mary MacCubbin in 1766 in the Anglican Church but after the revolution was accounted a member of the Episcopal Church.

 Revolutionary War

 Brice was an active supporter of the revolution, and when a new government was established he served on the Governor's council in 1779 and 1780.
 The council acted as an upper house of the legislature.
 In the election of 1781 he tied with Stephen West, to whom he lost his seat by drawing lots.
-He was mayor of Annapolis in 1780 and 1781.
+He was Lord Mayor of Annapolis in 1780 and 1781.

 Legacy

 The home that John lived in still stands at 211 Prince George Street in Annapolis.
 It is a few doors away from his father's house which is locally known as the Little Brice House.
 The home is privately owned by St. John's College.